-28 Following Bantuist convention, Diercks glosses the third-singular Nelson as noun class 1 and third-plural 'guests' as noun class 2, but here we have reglossed these values with their corresponding φ -features.
+&lt;sup>29 Following Bantuist convention, Diercks glosses the third-singular Nelson as noun class 1 and third-plural 'guests' as noun class 2, but here we have reglossed these values with their corresponding $\phi$ -features.
 AP = applicative, FV = final vowel.

-29 Furthermore, if delayed search can be retried over and over as we expand the search space step by step, generalizing the process in (17), until a suitable goal is found, we effectively derive a probing process similar to that of "upwards" Agree as in Bjorkman and Zeijlstra 2019 and citations there, using a downward search algorithm (section 2).
+&lt;sup>30 Furthermore, if delayed search can be retried over and over as we expand the search space step by step, generalizing the process in (17), until a suitable goal is found, we effectively derive a probing process similar to that of "upwards" Agree as in Bjorkman and Zeijlstra 2019 and citations there, using a downward search algorithm (section 2).

 - probing - which underlies processes such as agreement, case-assignment, and movement, and to derive their observed locality restrictions as predictions of the probing procedure.
-This procedural approach contrasts was the declarative approach to locality effects - common in earlier work on syntactic locality but also still common in contemporary work - which puts forward constraints on licit and illicit dependency configurations, such as the widely adopted Closest c-command condition (2), with deeper motivations for the observed constraints only offered in some cases.
+This procedural approach contrasts with the declarative approach to locality effects - common in earlier work on syntactic locality but also still common in contemporary work - which puts forward constraints on licit and illicit dependency configurations, such as the widely adopted Closest c-command condition (2), with deeper motivations for the observed constraints only offered in some cases.

 We began by discussing the precise search algorithm underlying probing in section 2, observing that the Closest c-command condition is naturally derived by a breadth-first search procedure which is "minimal," i.e. immediately terminates after one suitable goal is found (Ke, 2019).
-We however also noted there that, in various configurations, depth-first search may in fact make similar - or in some cases superior - predictions for relative locality effects as compared to breadth-first search, and so we conclude that the choice between these two search procedures has not yet been settled.
-In section 3 we discuss phenomena which empirically challenge the "minimal" property of probing as minimal search, motivating the interaction-satisfaction revision to the procedural theory of locality (Deal, 2015, 2020).
+We however also noted there that, in various configurations, depth-first search may in fact make similar - or in some cases superior - predictions for relative locality effects as compared to breadth-first search.
+We then highlighted the novel search algorithm in Chow 2022, which combines the positive qualities of both breadth-first and depth-first algorithms, as a potential contender for adoption.
+In section 3 we discuss phenomena which empirically challenge the "minimal" property of probing as minimal search, motivating the interaction-satisfaction revision to the procedural theory of locality (Deal, 2015, to appear).
 We showed that this framework successfully allows for the description of interactions where a probe may probe with multiple goals, as well as those where a probe may prematurely terminate before finding a goal or exhausting its search space.
 From this discussion of the search procedure which allows for the derivation of various relative locality effects and their variation, in section 4 we move to different potential modifications to the shape and size of the search space, which allows for the derivation and explanation of various absolute locality effects.

 The conceptual shift away from declarative constraints and towards procedural explanations in Minimalist theorizing reflects the pursuit of the hypothesis that many aspects of grammatical behavior "fall out in some natural way from the computational process" (Chomsky, 2000: 113), governed by "third factor" considerations of "efficient computation" (Chomsky, 2005: 6).
 In this procedural mode of explanation, it may therefore be tempting to to consider and appeal to the relative computational "costs" of particular proposals.
-For example, we might consider the time and space (memory) utilization of breadth-first search versus depth-first search (see e.g. Korf, 1985), with an expectation that the language faculty must choose the more efficient option, or suggest that the reduction of search spaces e.g. via Spell-Out (section 4.1) has an efficiency motivation.
+For example, we might consider the time and space (memory) utilization of different search algorithms (see e.g. Korf, 1985), with an expectation that the language faculty must choose the more efficient option, or suggest that the reduction of search spaces e.g. via Spell-Out (section 4.1) has an efficiency motivation.